 Mary leads SPC International’s strategic leadership and stewardship practice.
 She is an internationally renowned speaker.
 Her professional business experience spans several areas including marketing, strategic planning, design management, operations analysis and organizational development.
 As partner in SPC International and a citizen of the US and Ireland, Mary consults on innovation and leadership worldwide and is an executive coach to international business leaders in a variety of industries.
 Mary’s experience spans publishing and entertainment, financial services, technology, retail store development, apparel and packaging, product design and merchandising, and arts and cultural management.
 She has also worked extensively in the NGO and public sector with organizations as diverse as community service agencies, arts organizations, hospitals, schools, foundations, city, state, and international agencies.

 Mary received her business training at NYU’s Stern Graduate School of Business and also earned an MA and PhD from NYU specializing in Marketing Communications and Systems Analysis and Applied Psychology.
 Mary focuses on the development of leaders and their organizational systems and management structures.
 Her focus is on trust brand building and developing sustainable strategic advantage.
-Mary is currently the visionary leader and Director of the Pratt Institute graduate programs in Design Management and Arts and Cultural Management where she designs executive education for creative professionals interested in applying strategic management to leading innovative and creative enterprises.
+Mary is currently the visionary leader of Pratt Institute’s Creative Enterprise Leadership initiative and Director of its graduate programs in Design Management and Arts and Cultural Management where she designs executive education for creative professionals interested in applying strategic management to leading innovative and creative enterprises.
 She was Director of the Management Decision Laboratory at NYU’s Stern Graduate School of Business and on faculty in Applied Psychology and at the Wagner School of Public Service.
 She is currently also a Clinical Professor at NYU and a member of the European Professional Coaching Association.

 Denise C. Tahara